 Established in 2010 by Doris de Pont, the museum records and shares the stories of the people, objects and images that have contributed to the development of New Zealand's unique fashion identity.
 It makes them visible and accessible to a broad audience through pop-up exhibitions, publications and our online museum.

-New Zealand Fashion had four different manifestations as it travelled around the country.
-Following a very successful Auckland season at Britomart's The Nathan Club, the exhibition travelled to Whangarei, Dunedin and the Dowse Art Gallery in Lower Hutt.
-Home Sewn earned the 2013 Museums Aotearoa Award for Exhibition Excellence: "An outstanding new exhibition project that contributes to best practice in the museum sector in Aotearoa New Zealand, and demonstrates excellence, relevance and vision."
+New Zealand Fashion Museum exhibitions are not constrained by their ties to a building.
+We are proud to have curated exhibitions that have popped up in spaces all over New Zealand.
+Our 2013 exhibition, Home Sewn: Original New Zealand Fashion, earned the 2013 Museums Aotearoa Award for Exhibition Excellence: "An outstanding new exhibition project that contributes to best practice in the museum sector in Aotearoa New Zealand, and demonstrates excellence, relevance and vision."

-NZFM has produced books to accompany each exhibition - available to purchase in our online store.
+New Zealand Fashion Museum have published a number publications to accompany our exhibitions which are available to purchase in our online store.
 We have also published an e-book, Being There, the memoirs of New Zealand fashion writer Cecilie Geary.

-The cornerstone of NZFM is its online museum.
+The cornerstone of the New Zealand Fashion Museum is its online museum.
 It provides a home for the recorded pop-up exhibitions and a vehicle for exclusive online exhibitions.
 Bringing together a record of the national collection of fashion objects held in public collections and in private homes, it is a resource of tremendous value for research as well as enjoyment.

 Access to the museum is free.
 This is made possible through the generosity of individual and company donors, supportive sponsors, public grants and revenue generated by publication royalties and sales.
 We welcome your support.